hawknewton/slack-interactivity-example/README.md

 ## Change slack url

-Modify (server.rb)[./server.rb] and change the `SLACK_URL` to your applcation's webhook url.
+Modify [server.rb](./server.rb) and change the `SLACK_URL` to your applcation's webhook url.

 ## Get a development URL
-I use (localhost.run)[https://localhost.run] to expose my local development to the internet to that Slack can invoke my app under development.
+In this example I use [localhost.run](https://localhost.run) to expose my local development to the internet to that Slack can invoke my app under development.
 You may have to do some fancy footwork to install ssh if you're running on a windows box:

 ```
 $ ssh -R 80:localhost:4567 ssh.localhost.run